 Land Rover Defender was a symbol of British colonies and one of the most recognizable SUVs of the 20th century.

-Toyota Land Cruiser has a reputation as "indomitable" — used in armies, expeditions, UN.
+Toyota Land Cruiser has a reputation for being "unstoppable" — used in armies, expeditions, and the UN.

-SUVs in the USA — the most popular class of cars: over 50% of new car sales.
+SUVs in the USA are the most popular class of cars: over 50% of new car sales.

-There are luxury SUVs, such as Bentley Bentayga, Rolls-Royce Cullinan, which combine S-class comfort with jeep clearance.
+There are luxury SUVs, for example: Bentley Bentayga, Rolls-Royce Cullinan, which combine S-class comfort with jeep clearance.

 What is a minivan?